BODILY ATTEMPTS AT SOCIAL SCULPTING

 This edition of Performatik puts two historical anchor points in the spotlight.
 Trajal Harrell and Ola Maciejewska take as their starting point the work of Loïe Fuller, a performance artist – long before the term was invented – who influenced both Picasso and modern dance.
 Bozar will be paying tribute to Yves Klein by showing unseen masterpieces and rarely exhibited visual works.
 Pieter Van den Bosch and Miet Warlop are literally empowering the opening of the exhibition, turning Klein’s heritage into a modus operandi for today.

 From movement in sculptures to the sculpting of movement: body sculptures play a central role in this edition.
 They are never monumental, and are always fragile.
 Performatik17 opts for probability over certainty.
 For the careful creation of social sculptures.
+Together with you.

 PARTNERS ARGOS centre for art and media | Beursschouwburg | Bozar | CC Strombeek | Centrale For Contemporary Art | Enough Room for Space | Muntpunt | Passa Porta | Q-O2 | Boghossian Foundation – Villa Empain | Wiels | workspacebrussels | ZSenne artlab